skellis46/slipbox/somatics unlimited.md

 [down]

-### 5. Arguing from authority
+### 5. Citations and arguing from authority

 When I began this work I assumed that the claims made for somatics would veer towards being claims (or appeals) to authority.
 The fallacy of _appeal to authority_ is when "a claim is supported by reference to an authority instead of offering reasons to support it" [@novaes-2021-argument n.pag.]
 These are akin to what Isabelle Ginot -- in her landmark critique of somatic practices in 2010 -- described as endogenous somatics discourses [@ginot-2010-shusterman].

 But I was surprised.
 Of the 85 articles I analysed, about two-thirds made what I called primary claims.
-That is, a claim that makes no reference to research or scholarship by other people (it is uncited or assumed) and/or is based on the practices described in the article.
+That is, a claim that makes no reference to research or scholarship by other people (the claim is assumed or does not cite previous scholarship) and/or is based on the practices described in the article.

 Yet perhaps in hindsight this is not so surprising.
 These primary claims align with the patchwork I have just described.
 They are primary claims that are placed into the aether of somatics practices discourses, and rarely, if ever, support, interrupt, change or unsettle the practices (and their epistemic underpinnings) already presented in the journal.

-If we look at citation patterns for all articles in JDSP it starts to make the patchwork picture of primary claims very stark indeed.
+The citation patterns in JDSP might also tell us a bit more about the nature of these primary claims.
 I have zero interest in the quantitative crudeness of citation indices: "Just because something is easy to measure doesn't mean it's accurate.
 Or that it matters" [@godin-2023-song n.pag.].
 The number of citations is not necessarily correlated to the quality or reliability of research; however it is a rough estimate of the influence of an article (whether positive or negative).

-Here then are the number of times five randomly drawn articles from all 272 JDSP articles have been cited.

-[right]

-- Angharad Harrop [-@harrop-2014-can] _I can feel his heart beating through the sole of my foot: Reflections on improvisation from a dancer finding her feet_: cited 3 times

-[right]

-- Claire Loussouarn [-@loussouarn-2021-this] _This urban wild field in Hackney Marshes_: cited 0 times

-[right]

-- Carol Marie Webster [-@webster-2019-chat] _Chat to Mi Back: Meditation on body archive_: cited 0 times

-[right]

-- Leonardo José Sebiane Serrano [-@sebianeserrano-2020-mestizoa] _Mestizo Corporalities: Tropical/vibrant Latin American bodies_: cited 2 times

-[right]

-- Carol Brown [-@brown-2017-entangled] _Entangled histories, part 1: Releasing the Archive_: cited 4 times (including one self-citation).

-[right - blank]

-There most cited articles in JDSP (according to Intellect) start high but then drop off.
-These numbers are
+There 10 most cited articles in JDSP (according to Intellect) start high but then drop off.
+These numbers of citations are as follows and they are all from articles published between 2009 and 2015:

 [right]